scds/text-analysis-2/visualize.md

 <hr />

+## **3.2.** Import displaCy

-**3.2.** Next, we will import displaCy just as we did with the SpaCy library.
+Next, we will import displaCy just as we did with the SpaCy library.
 Under our initial import statement, add `from space import displacy`:

 ```
 # Import SpaCy library